factor/factor/reference/allocator-full-integration-20260908/ACCEPTANCE.md

 logs, exact source/assets and process status are retained in the adjacent `backtracking-prefix-suite-*` directories.
 These are rejected acceptance runs;
 the callback repair and a corrected full-suite pass are required before timing.

+## Corrected final compiler gate

+Candidate `30a50ab0df` passes the full `compiler` suite with backtracking, rematerialization and loop spilling enabled, GVN off, and SSA, interval, operand and strengthened final value-flow checks active: **zero test failures** in 61.22 seconds.
+This supersedes the rejected callback runs above.

+The integrated repairs preserve representations in greedy fragments, emit backtracking transitions before phi removal and GC saves, keep spill tails inside their original live ranges, exclude skipped call blocks from second chances, and reload memory homes at call successors.
+The verifier now invalidates allocator registers across ordinary Factor calls.

+All four allocators with rematerialization off/on pass the native ARM64 large-struct-return callback fixture: 40 ABI assertions, with exact evidence in `../allocator-full-callback-20260908/`.
+The independent checker regressions retain an old-checker negative control in `call-clobber-verifier/`.

+Selection and greedy documentation lint passes with zero compiler errors on the same source (4.16 seconds).
+Neither result is a runtime measurement.
+The final comparison uses immutable source `30a50ab0df` and the same native VM/input image as its repaired prototype baseline.
+Later evidence-only commits on this integration branch do not change the measured source.